 501(c)(7) nonprofit Social Club since 2023.

 About the Club: San Francisco's El Rey Brewing Co. opened in the final year of Prohibition.
 In October of 1933, after just six months as a SoCal distributor, Los Angeles entrepreneur Big George Niotta headed north and bought the brewery.
-Eighty-five years later, Big George's great grandson, author J. Michael Niotta, paid homage by founding the El Rey Beer Club.
-Originally he intended to learn how to brew from his pal Chris Calton, and to maybe one day revive his great grandpa's brewery and its Bay Area staple, steam beer.
+Eighty-five years later, Big George's great grandson, author J. Michael Niotta, paid homage by founding the El Rey Beer Club with Chris Calton.
+Originally he intended to learn the industry from his homebrewing pal Chris Calton, and to one day revive his great grandpa's brewery and its Bay Area staple, steam beer.

 Beers Brewed by ERBC